chok-chok/lab_MP_6_sem/README.md

 # labs_6_sem
-This repository contains laboratory work in the field of Computer security on the subject "Programming methods" - 6th semester
+This repository contains laboratory work in the field on the subject "Programming methods" - 6th semester